TheToriqul/docker-nginx-webserver/README.md

 ## 👏 Acknowledgments

-I'd like to thank the Docker and NGINX communities for their extensive documentation and tutorials which greatly aided my learning process.
+I'd like to thank the Poridhi Labs, Docker and NGINX communities for their extensive documentation and tutorials which greatly aided my learning process.

 ---